So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 - Make things work together.
 Thrift stores can sometimes just be jumbled piles of… stuff.
 Stylize your range and show shoppers how to pair separates.

 - Customize your products.
 Or upcycle them, if that’s where your talent lies.
-Make sure you aren’t turning a perfectly good product into something unsellable, though.
+Make sure you aren’t turning a perfectly good product into something no one wants, though.

 - Look beyond the thrift store.
 Could you clean up at a garage sale?
 How about the local flea market?
 Don’t just look in one place for product ideas.